 - Web credits include Nestle/Wonka.com's "Wonk Your Room" campaign

-- Prepared music for The Dennis Miller Show, Bill Holman, film composers Jack Smalley, and Richard Band and orchestrations for various international songwriters
+- Prepared music for The Dennis Miller Show, Bill Holman, and film composers Jack Smalley and Richard Band, and orchestrations for various international songwriters

 - Private online instructor in composition, arranging, and orchestration